 Moreover, there are some phrases which are common in both British and American English, but which very rarely feature in Australian English, if they are used at all.
 These include the word ‘abroad’, where an Australian would usually say ‘overseas’, and ‘village’, as even small settlements in Australia are usually called ‘towns’.

 Last, but not least, it is important to learn a few slang words that are widely used in Australia.
-Below, we have listed fifteen of the most common slang words and phrases, along with a quick description of what they mean, or how they are utilised in conversation.
+Below, we have listed fifteen of the most common Australian slang words and phrases, along with a quick description of what they mean, or how they are utilised in conversation.
 A little English to Australian dictionary if you will:

 - Amber – Beer or lager.